quixio/quix-samples/python/sources/Currency-Exchange-Rates/README.md

 # Currency Exchange Rates Data

-Stream currency exchange rates from a CSV file.
+Replay currency exchange rates of September 2021 as if they happened today.

 This example is intended to provide some data for you to experiment with.